 Bee Pollen is perhaps second only to honey in its widespread use and availability, but it is no second best when it comes to nutritional benefit.

-Its wide range of vitamins and minerals have been shown to aid stamina in athletes and provide a natural energy component to anyone using bee pollen in sufficient quantity.
+Its wide range of vitamins and minerals have been shown to aid stamina in athletes and provide a natural energy component to anyone using it in sufficient quantity.
 Typically you can gain the benefits of bee pollen by consuming it either in capsule or granulated form.
 But which is best?
 Assuming you source your bee products from a reputable supplier, the type of pollen you choose will largely come down to cost and convenience.

-Bee pollen may also have some benefits relating to your sexual health, including virility and aid to the reproductive system.
-Clinical studies have indicated a large improvement in sperm count among men using bee pollen, and other studies point to an improvement in prostate health and function as one of the benefits of bee pollen in males.
+Bee pollen may also have some benefits relating to your sexual health, including libido / virility and aid to the reproductive system.
+Clinical studies have indicated a large improvement in sperm count among men using the product, and other studies point to an improvement in prostate health and function as one of the beneficial effects.

 Bee pollen may also be effective in lowering your cholesterol levels and providing some relief from seasonal allergies, as discussed in “Bee Pollen and Allergies“.

 Combining bee pollen with other products from the beehive seems to be another key to its amazing range of benefits.
 When used in conjunction with royal jelly, propolis and honey, the nutritional spectrum is complete and all substances are available (other than water) to sustain life.
-This has earned bee pollen the often used title as nature’s only “super food”.
+This has earned the product the often used title as nature’s only “super food”.
 There are other foods and vitamins that boost immune function, but few have the potency of natural bee pollen.
-With its unique combination of vitamins, minerals, amino acids and enzymes, bee pollen has been used through the centuries to restore health and vitality in the sick, and to protect healthy individuals through its benefits to the immune system and antioxidant function.
+With its unique combination of vitamins, minerals, amino acids and enzymes, it has been used through the centuries to restore health and vitality in the sick, and to protect healthy individuals through its benefits to the immune system and antioxidant function.